Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/document-store-or-ocsp.md

 Save the document store address somewhere.
 You will need this address later to complete the tutorial.

 ## Deploying OCSP
-To deploy your own Online Certificate Status Protocol (OCSP) responder, see [this repository on GitHub](https://github.com/Open-Attestation/ocsp-responder).
+A reference implementation for deploying the OCSP responder is available at [this repository on GitHub](https://github.com/Open-Attestation/ocsp-responder).

+>**Note:** Other implementations will also be recognized by verifiers, as long as they adhere to the request/response format required by the OA framework.